hmunye/cryptopals/NOTES.md

 a valid authentication tag for new inputs.
 They gain no computational advantage in producing valid tags without the secret key.

-Collisions occur when then same input, but different secret keys, produce the same authentication tag.
+Collisions occur when different inputs, using the same secret key, produce the same authentication tag.
 128-bit authentication tags are generally used as they provide enough collision resistance and require __online__ computation (since tags must be requested).